The Program Czech for Foreigners

 The Input Level of Czech and English

-The precondition for accepting an applicant to the study programme is the knowledge of the Czech language at the beginning level, which corresponds to the A1 and A2 categories according to the CEFR.
+The precondition for accepting an applicant to the study program is the knowledge of the Czech language at the beginning level, which corresponds at least to the A1 category according to the CEFR.
 Applicants must also be able to communicate in B1 English, as English serves as a language of mediation in the first year of study.

-Applicants should thus be able to communicate in simple, repetitive situations with a predictable information interchange about well-known topics and activities.
-Their word-stock should cover basic conversation topics, such as family, hobby, food, shopping, travelling, studies, etc. Applicants must be able to introduce themselves and their families, describe their previous schooling, explain their motivation for studying the programme, etc.
+Applicants should thus be able to communicate in Czech in simple, repetitive situations with predictable information interchange about well-known topics and activities.
+Their vocabulary should cover basic conversation topics, such as family, hobby, food, shopping, traveling, studies, etc. Applicants must be able to introduce themselves and their families, describe their previous schooling, explain their motivation for studying the program, etc.

-Language competence thus corresponds to, e.g., the contents of these textbooks:
+Language competence thus corresponds to the contents of these textbooks:

 - Holá, L., & Bořilová, P. (2011). Čeština expres 1: Praha: Akropolis. (the A1 level)

-Applicants may continue to study a Czech for Foreigners Master’s programme at the Faculty of Arts, University of Ostrava, or at a different university.
+Applicants may continue to study Czech for Foreigners Master’s program at the Faculty of Arts, University of Ostrava, or at a different university.

 Online Sources to Get Ready for the Study